-Ginger chicken is a quick and easy stir fry made with only 5 main ingredients!
+Enjoy a quick and easy ginger chicken stir-fry made with only 5 main ingredients!
 It’s an excellent way to repurpose any leftover meat into a simple low carb meal.
 Because you can easily make the dish in less than ten minutes so it’s faster than ordering take out!

 With my ever growing list of work activities and busy family schedule, I haven’t had a lot of time for cooking.
 So I’ve been making easy low carb dinners that can get me in and out of the kitchen in fifteen minutes or less.
 That’s why I created this quick ginger chicken recipe that uses leftover cooked chicken and minimal ingredients.